Date of last update: March 2025

 • Including "+" at the end of fields where possible, in case data cannot be included in the message due to insufficient space; this may apply to Related Reference, Party and Agent details and Sender to Receiver / Detailed Transaction Information fields (for example, Beneficiary details (T58/T59) within the MT9xx series messages).

-These additional features will be available for most account locations from 2023.
+These additional features are available for most account locations from 2023.

 For returned payments, we are planning to provide return reason information as well as the most relevant reference information to clients(i.e., their original debit or credit references) to aid reconciliation and onward processing.
 This applies to: